Danboko19/international-Brewery-report/README.md

 ### 3.)
 Country that generated the highest profit in 2019

+The coutry that generated the highest ptofit in 2019 was ''Ghana' and generated a profit of '#7144070'
 ![A 3](https://github.com/Danboko19/international-Brewery-report/assets/148493509/39ba8bde-ad6d-4d0a-a68e-6369662bd4b8)

 ### 4.)
 Help him find the year with the highest profit.

+'2017' generated the highest profit
 ![A 4](https://github.com/Danboko19/international-Brewery-report/assets/148493509/35b9e130-8115-4741-8c77-20dd6852e810)

 ### 5.)
 Which month in the three years was the least profit generated?

+April was the month with the least profitable month
 ![A 5](https://github.com/Danboko19/international-Brewery-report/assets/148493509/1028ed01-8c18-4d11-96e4-d5f29009d966)

 ### 6.)
 What was the minimum profit in the month of December 2018?

+The minimum profit made in december 2018 was '#38150'
 ![A 6](https://github.com/Danboko19/international-Brewery-report/assets/148493509/29a736dc-7254-438d-ab9d-5708056d7df7)

 ### 7.)
 Compare the profit in percentage for each of the month in 2019

 ### 8.)
 Which particular brand generated the highest profit in Senegal?

+Castle light generated the most profit in Senegal with a sum of '#7012980' in profit
 ![A 8](https://github.com/Danboko19/international-Brewery-report/assets/148493509/ea32bc99-5e70-4e9c-a310-b298c3c536d7)